NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 As a general guideline for this review, we'd acknowledge the success and impressive dynamics of the Kubernetes ecosystem.

+We shall start out with a heavily reduced version, so as to fit the different size and structure of the NixOS community compared to the kubernetes community.
+Maybe just start out with a 1-2 working groups and a couple of links + comments that guid people around quickly.
+Then we shall gather feedback, experiment and iterate as needed.

 ## Brainstorm
 [brainstorm]: #brainstorm